averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 ## Conclusion

-Private Link Service Direct Connect combined with Fabric Managed Private Endpoints provides a secure, performant way to connect Fabric to private APIM instances in Azure VNets.
-The setup is straightforward when using the `-DestinationIPAddress` parameter, which handles routing automatically.
-Once configured, it "just works" from the perspective of your Fabric notebooks.

-If you're looking to connect Fabric to private Azure resources without enabling public access, I highly recommend this approach.
-The security posture is excellent, the performance is great, and the user experience is seamless.
+Using Private Link Service Direct connect I was able to connect from my Azure Fabric directly to an internal IP address without the need of a VM that acts as a gateway.

 Hope this helps,